 The dealer can help you establish the frequency of differential servicing.
 Alternatively, you can skim through your car's manual for details.

-Why the varying intervals?
+Why the varying differential oil change interval?

 Note that extreme operating conditions break up your car differential fluid more quickly.
 More so, it places tremendous stress on the bearing and gear, bringing about wear to these components.